isomerpages/govtech-gobusiness/pages/start-a-business.md

 permalink: /start-a-business/
 breadcrumb: Start a Business
 ---
-<h1><div class="has-text-centered has-text-weight-bold">Co-creating for Better Value</div></h1>
+<h1><div class="has-text-centered has-text-weight-bold">Register and start operating in Singapore within just days</div></h1>

-<center>Use technology to make an impact, inspire change.
-We have programmes for citizens, businesses and government agencies to get on board.
-Be involved now. </center>
+<center>Singapore is globally renowned as one of the best countries to operate a business.
+And it’s surprisingly quick and easy to do so.</center>